 Security Deposits in Wyoming

-- Penalty if Not Returned on Time – If a Wyoming landlord fails to return a tenant’s security deposit in an appropriate period of time, they may become liable to pay the full value of the withheld deposit as a penalty.
+- Penalty if Not Returned on Time – If a Wyoming landlord wrongfully withholds rent then they may be liable to pay the full value of the deposit as a penalty.

 Lease Termination in Wyoming